arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 We have used the following code ( this is the completed version) for these purposes:

+#  DESeq2_RS_classLive_day10start.R file (in the myscripts directory)
+##  DESeq2_RS_classLive contains the same codes but for all samples not just day 10
-# R code for DESeq2 experimental designs and GLMs
+## R code for DESeq2 experimental designs and GLMs

 ```